« Blog

 This conversation can go:

-- Surprisingly well - maybe it turns out there’s a binder full of info about the insurance policies already in place!
+• Well - maybe you learn there’s a binder full of info about the insurance policies already in place!
 And the code to the safe where the will and list of accounts is.
-Your loved one is so glad you brought this up!
+Or maybe you learn there is no plan yet, but your parent(s) are so glad you brought this up!

-- Surprisingly badly - maybe you are met by some combination of fury, disdain and / or denial.
-Your raising any issue about financial preparedness might strike nerves that you did not know were there.
+• Badly - maybe you are met with a combination of fury, disdain and denial.
+Your raising any issue about financial preparedness might strike nerves you did not know were there.
 It’s OK.
 Just stay calm, retreat, and try again at another time.

-- OK - you might encounter some form of skepticism or denial.
-It’s not easy for people to contemplate their own mortality and vulnerability.
+• Somewhere in between - you might encounter some skepticism or denial.
+It’s not always easy for people to contemplate their own mortality and vulnerability.
 Many people are not familiar with the facts or numbers.
 This is fine, you’ve started the conversation!

 Regardless of which group your conversation falls into, you have succeeded.
-The only true failure is "not at all".
+The only true failure is not trying.

 How AboveBoard Can Help